 Recovering from a stroke is a complex process for anyone - but no one should go through it alone.

-Here are 10 pieces of advice for a stroke survivor's loved ones, to help through recovery and rehabilitation.
+Here are 10 pieces of advice for a stroke survivor's loved ones, to help during recovery and rehabilitation.

 My condition is new to all of us, but we're on the same side.
 Please share your thoughts and feelings with me, so I can feel comfortable doing the same with you.